 Share This Article:

 Employers need to stay on top of 2021 compliance as the end of the year approaches.
 Use this HR calendar to keep track of key dates in the new year.

 Likewise, when prepping for 2021, HR professionals should prepare accordingly for ACA reporting.
-Use the following FAQ to help answer employee questions about Form 1095-C and find all relevant ACA forms here.
+Find all relevant ACA forms here.

+Share This Article: